darkobits/formation/packages/formation/src/components/Errors/README.md

 ```

 It isn't difficult to imagine that a form with a dozen controls could easily require hundreds of lines of markup, most of which are related to business logic rather than the structure or presentation of the document.
-Formation addresses this by providing the `Errors` component, which is used thusly:
+The `Errors` component consumes 1 line of markup and never causes template bloat as additional validation messages are added:

 ```html
 <fm name="vm.addressForm" controls="vm.controls">